-2.14 Town centres are the economic, transport, social and civic hearts of our communities and offer the greatest accessibility to jobs, services, shops and public transport.
+- 2.15 Town centres are the economic, transport, social and civic hearts of our communities and offer the greatest accessibility to jobs, services, shops and public transport.
 They are relatively vibrant and healthy and many have benefitted from growth and investment in recent years.
 Like many other centres in London, our town centres and high streets face particular challenges in the face of global competition, the internet and fluctuations in the property market; and they need to diversify to attract more people and businesses throughout the day and evening as well as meet changing customer demands.
 These centres have been classified according to their existing roles and functions (see policy S.TC1) and each performs a different but complementary role.

-2.15 Significant levels of development and resulting population growth will result in the need to deliver a range of facilities, services and infrastructure, such as new schools, open space provision, health facilities and shops.
+The network and hierarchy of centres is set out in policy S.TC1, with each centre performing a different but complementary role. - 2.16 Significant levels of development and resulting population growth will result in the need to deliver a range of facilities, services and infrastructure, such as new schools, open space provision, health facilities and shops.
 However, much of the borough's existing infrastructure is at and close to full capacity and in many cases requires investment.
 Developers are therefore expected to contribute towards meeting the additional infrastructure needs arising from new development.
-Further details (including the mechanisms through which developers will be expected to contribute towards infrastructure provision) are outlined in policy D.SG5 and section 4.

-2.16 This policy will be implemented through a number of mechanisms such as supplementary planning guidance, master plans and opportunity area frameworks, which provide more detailed guidance to coordinate and manage development alongside the London Plan.
+Further details (including the mechanisms through which developers will be expected to contribute towards infrastructure provision) are outlined in policy D.SG5 and section 4 - 2.17 This policy will be implemented through a number of mechanisms such as supplementary planning guidance, master plans and opportunity area frameworks, which provide more detailed guidance to coordinate and manage development alongside the London Plan.